DIY Bamboo Tepee Vertical Garden

 - Spread the stakes out to secure them into the soil in your garden or pot, pushing them well down so they stay put!

-- For additional support, I like to wind some extra string around each of the 3 or 4 stakes at three different horizontal levels (about 10-20cm from the bottom, 40cm from the bottom and then again about 15cm above that again – depending on the height of the stakes you can just divide it roughly into thirds.)
+- For additional support, I like to wind some extra string around each of the 3 or 4 stakes at three different horizontal levels.
+At about 10-20cm (4-8 in) from the bottom, 40cm (16 in) from the bottom and then again about 15cm (6 in) above that again.
+Depending on the height of the stakes, you can just divide it roughly into thirds and add your strings there.

-- As the climbing beans (or other crop) grows, they can be trained or threaded through the string between the stakes and given support and as they reach the top, additional string can be used to tie them off.
+- As the climbing beans (or other crop) grows, they can be trained or threaded through the string between the stakes and given support.
+As they reach the top, additional string can be used to tie them off.

 Tips for Using & Storing Your Bamboo Tepee